vlsidlyarevich/winter-framework/README.md

 # Winter Framework

-My tryout to create simplified version of Spring Framework core for **EDUCATIONAL PURPOSES ONLY**.
+My tryout to create simplified version of Spring Framework core for educational purposes.

+I was inspired by [this article](https://habr.com/ru/post/419679/).

 ## Supported features